YOUNG ADULT and ORTHODOX CHRISTIAN FELLOWSHIP MINISTRY

 Panhellenic Scholarship Foundation

 The PanHellenic Scholarship Foundation releases its scholarship applications at the beginning of October each year and accepts applications from eligible Greek American college students through January.
 The Foundation's mission is to promote education by providing scholarships and educational programs to Greek American students who, guided by the values of their Hellenic upbringing, have the potential to become life-long significant achievers and contribute meaningfully to society.
 Scholarships are available to undergraduate students.
-Applications for the 2022/23 cycle were submitted by January 31, 2023.
+Applications for the 2023/24 cycle were due on January 31, 2024.
 Each year the Foundation awards $250,000 in Scholarships at a Gala held in June.
 For more information and a link to the application, visit https://www.panhellenicsf.org/apply

 AHEPA LOCAL SPORTS AWARD BANQUET & SCHOLARSHIP PROGRAM: The 13th District of AHEPA sponsors an annual Sports Award Banquet which honors Greek American and AHEPA family high school and college athletes who have played any sport on their high school or college teams.
 HS Seniors may also apply for a scholarship.
-This year’s banquet takes place on June 2nd at Fountain Blue Banquets.
-Applications are due May 22nd.
+In 2023, the banquet took place on June 2nd at Fountain Blue Banquets.
+Applications were due May 22nd.
 Please visit https://ahepadistrict13.org/athletics/Current-Sports-Award-Packet.pdf for more information.

 AHEPA Athletics NATIONAL Scholarship Application Available: AHEPA has a proud history of awarding scholarships to a number of deserving scholar-athletes competing at the high school and college levels.
 These scholarships are funded through the generosity of Ahepan(s) and or their families, often in honor of an active and committed Brother or in the memory of a deceased Brother.
 The grants recognize and reward the accomplishments, academic and athletic, of young Greek Americans who will be the community’s future leader(s)!
 An applicant must be nominated by a member of the AHEPA family.
-Applications are typically due in March of each year.
+Applications are typically due in March or April of each year.
+CLICK HERE FOR MORE INFORMATION ABOUT THE 2024 PROGRAM.
+Applicants are due April 15, 2024.

 Greek Orthodox Archdiocese of America Scholarship Programs